When will the 2017 certification exams be available?

 There is no expiration date.
 It is up to each individual to define when they should update their certification.
 We plan to maintain exam questions on an annual basis.
 Therefore, each certificate includes the year of certification with its corresponding study guide.
 It will be clear when the certification exam was taken and what topics were covered at that time.

 You can find a list of test locations here.
-Selecting the closest Prometric test center is part of the registration process.
-Once you click on [Register], you will be redirected to the CloudBees registration page on the Prometric website.
-On this page, simply follow the instructions.
+Selecting the closest Kryterion test center is part of the registration process.
+Once you click on the Register Now button (above), you will be redirected to the certification registration website.
 At the end of the registration process, you will be able to search for a test center near you and pick a date and time that work for you.

 How long will I need to wait to retake the exam if I don’t pass?